open-quantum-safe/liboqs-dotnet/README.md

 Limitations and security
 ------------------------

-liboqs and liboqs-csharp are designed for prototyping and evaluating quantum-resistant cryptography.
+liboqs and liboqs-dotnet are designed for prototyping and evaluating quantum-resistant cryptography.
 Security of proposed quantum-resistant algorithms may rapidly change as research advances, and may ultimately be completely insecure against either classical or quantum computers.

 We believe that the NIST Post-Quantum Cryptography standardization project is currently the best avenue to identifying potentially quantum-resistant algorithms.  liboqs does not intend to "pick winners", and we strongly recommend that applications and protocols rely on the outcomes of the NIST standardization project when deploying post-quantum cryptography.

 We acknowledge that some parties may want to begin deploying post-quantum cryptography prior to the conclusion of the NIST standardization project.
 We strongly recommend that any attempts to do make use of so-called **hybrid cryptography**, in which post-quantum public-key algorithms are used alongside traditional public key algorithms (like RSA or elliptic curves) so that the solution is at least no less secure than existing traditional cryptography.

-liboqs-csharp is provided "as is", without warranty of any kind.
-See [LICENSE.txt](https://github.com/open-quantum-safe/liboqs-csharp/blob/master/LICENSE.txt) for the full disclaimer.
+liboqs-dotnet is provided "as is", without warranty of any kind.
+See [LICENSE.txt](https://github.com/open-quantum-safe/liboqs-dotnet/blob/master/LICENSE.txt) for the full disclaimer.

 Building
 --------